xielun-laoshi/Whack-Web-2025/README.md

 5/12 - Tried fake 3d effect: worked, need improvement
 5/17 - Fixed fake 3d bugs, added scrolling effect
 5/18 - Added page 2
 5/21 - Fixed the animation logistics for wave3 as well as layer 2, fixed small bugs about the cursor
+5/27 - Updated the pixel art version to page 1, fixes wave logics, add shrinking effects to the waves